tkareine/jekyll-minibundle/README.md

-When it's time to render the `ministamp` tag, the plugin copies the source file (`_assets/site.css`, the first tag argument) to the specified destination path (`assets/site.css`, the second tag argument) in Jekyll's output directory.
+When it's time to render the `ministamp` tag, the plugin copies the source file (`_assets/site.css`, the first tag argument) to the specified destination path (`assets/site.css`, the second tag argument) in Jekyll's site destination directory.
 The filename will contain a fingerprint.

 Tag output, when `site.baseurl` is `/`: